wilsonmar/Salesforce/README.md

 ## <a name="DevDocs"> Developer Docs</a>
 1) <a target="_blank" href="https://developer.salesforce.com/docs/atlas.en-us.fundamentals.meta/fundamentals/">
    Force.com Platform Fundamentals</a> is the "Bible" for Salesforce certification questions.
-   It has "Try it" hands-on exercises.
+   It has "Try it" hands-on exercises to develop a Recruitment app.
-   The January 2015 version 9 contains 402 pages.
+   The January 2015 version 9 online contains 402 pages.

 * <a target="_blank" href="https://help.salesforce.com/apex/HTViewHelpDoc?id=glossary.htm">
  Glossary</a> of terms.